 Social Concerns Committee

 The Social Concerns committee focuses on economic and social justice efforts in our neighborhoods, state and nation.
-They actively work with organizations in the larger community to further Quaker values of Peace, Equality, and Stewardship among others.
-The committee works with the organizations listed below to support civil rights, housing, criminal justice, social justice and environmental issues.
-Click on each organization’s active link to learn more.
+It actively works with organizations in the larger community to further Quaker values of Peace, Equality, and Stewardship among others.
+Five of the 22 organizations are given below.
+The committee works with organizations that support civil rights, housing, criminal justice, social justice and environmental issues.
+Click on each organization’s active link below to learn more.

 The Social Concerns Committee welcomes all who share our concerns.